abhinpai/pai-portfolio/docs/javascript/modules/m1_basic.md

 ## Hey I'm very strict 👮🏻‍♂️
 ----

-`use strict` is a literal expression to enable strict mode in coding.
+In the ES6 module system, strict mode is turned on by default. `use strict` is a literal expression to enable strict mode in coding.
 This strict context prevents certain actions from being taken and throws more exceptions.

 🔸In early javascript, it was allowed to use write code however we want
 ```js